battleaxedotco/tool-docs/docs/rubberhose2/addons.md

     width="350px"
     left />

-Since its release in 2017, RubberHose 2 has done its best to create tapered hoses with a lot of weird workarounds.
-It ran slow and was unable to create the contrast of thick to thin that so many animators were looking for.
+Ae CC2020.1 made a lot of dreams come true by introducing **Tapered Strokes**.
+This improved style runs faster and allows for higher contrast between thick and thin.

 Included with [v2.11](changelog.html#_2-11).
 Lookup and [download](http://license.battleaxe.co) the update, then [reset](manage.html#reset-everything) the script to install the update.